Engage All 5 Senses at Colorado Meetings

-Today’s meeting and event participants are selective with their travel time due to crazy busy work and family schedules.
-The content, networking opportunities, destination and overall experience have to be 100 percent dialed in to create enthusiasm among staff to attend, ensure repeat registrations, and deliver incentive trips that inspire.
+Today’s meeting and event participants are selective with their travel time due to crazy-busy work and family schedules.
+The content, networking opportunities, destination and overall experience have to be 100 percent dialed in to create enthusiasm among staff to attend, ensure repeat registrations and provide incentive trips that inspire.
 Colorado can help planners deliver by engaging attendees’ five senses.

 For beautiful gardens and landscapes, head to the Denver Botanic Gardens, Betty Ford Alpine Gardens in Vail or The Broadmoor in Colorado Springs, where the grounds were designed by John Charles and Frederick Law Olmsted Jr., sons of the father of American landscape architecture, Frederick Law Olmsted Sr.

-Also tap the creativity of a great selection of audio-visual, florists and décor companies around the state to take a meeting or event to the next level visually.
+Also tap the creativity of a great selection of audio-visual firms, florists and decor companies around the state to take a meeting or event to the next level visually.

-Whether a group is seeking peace and quiet for an executive retreat in a tucked-away lodge, the sounds of music at outdoor concerts, or enthusiastic cheers for cowboys at rodeos or the Denver Broncos at Mile High Stadium, Colorado steps up to the plate.
+Whether a group is seeking peace and quiet for an executive retreat in a tucked-away lodge, the sounds of music at outdoor concerts or enthusiastic cheers for cowboys at rodeos or the Denver Broncos at Broncos Stadium at Mile High, Colorado steps up to the plate.

 If the roar of the crowd is preferred after a day of meetings, Denver has eight professional sports teams to watch ranging from football, baseball and basketball to soccer, lacrosse and rugby, all playing in facilities that will impress and with staff that can help arrange special options for groups.

-For peace and quiet, there are plentiful options with four national parks (Rocky Mountain, Mesa Verde, Great Sand Dunes and Black Canyon of the Gunnison); thousands of miles of trails to explore by foot, bike or horseback; and lakes for kayaking and stand up paddle boarding.
-Yoga on a patio in the mountains also is a way to take a moment out and really hear the rustling of aspen leaves and birds singing a chorus.
+On the quieter side, Colorado communities of all sizes feature thousands of miles of trails to explore by foot, bike or horseback and lakes for kayaking and stand-up paddleboarding (SUP).
+Yoga on a patio or SUP in the mountains is also a way to take a moment out and really hear the rustling of aspen leaves and birds singing a chorus.

-Check your host hotel to see if chefs and mixologists are available for on-site culinary team-building, book a hands-on class at Uncorked Kitchen in Centennial or go on organized food and beverage tours in Denver, Boulder, Fort Collins, Telluride, Steamboat Springs, Colorado Springs, and Grand Junction.
-With a huge focus on farm-to-table in the state, build local foods into menus like Western Slope peaches, Olathe sweetcorn, wild game and more.
-Some venues even have their own gardens and/or beehives like Colorado Convention Center and The Brown Palace Hotel & Spa in downtown Denver and Omni Interlocken Hotel in nearby Broomfield.
+With a huge focus on farm-to-table in the state, build local foods into menus like Western Slope peaches, Olathe sweet corn, wild game and more.
+Some venues even have their own gardens and/or beehives, like the Colorado Convention Center and The Brown Palace Hotel & Spa in downtown Denver, and Omni Interlocken Hotel in nearby Broomfield.